ollama/ollama/README.md

 **Features**

 - Run models locally on macOS (Windows, Linux and other platforms coming soon)
-- Ollama uses the fastest loader available for your platform and model (e.g. llama.cpp, core ml and other loaders coming soon)
+- Ollama uses the fastest loader available for your platform and model (e.g. llama.cpp, Core ML and other loaders coming soon)
 - Import models from local files
 - Find and download models on Hugging Face and other sources (coming soon)
 - Support for running and switching between multiple models at a time (coming soon)